 - Ensure landscape and irrigation design, and installation standards including adjustments and irrigation scheduling, meet irrigation specifications – consider the City specifications as a standard of best practice, or use specifications at a similar level of detail provided by a qualified professional

-The first, most obvious things to look for.
-Sprinkler heads are susceptible to damage, and since most people run their systems while they sleep, broken heads often go unnoticed.
+Sprinkler heads are susceptible to damage and can deteriorate over time.
+Since most systems are operated while we sleep, broken heads often go unnoticed.

 Rainfall and temperature impact the actual monthly requirements of irrigating your lawn (and other plant materials).
 A rain sensor or rain switch is a water conservation device connected to an automatic irrigation system that causes the system to shut down in the event of rainfall.